spcnz/lichess-stream/README.md

 About
 ====
-Project for course Big data architectures at FTN, Novi Sad.
+Project for the course Big data architectures at FTN, Novi Sad.
-Project consists of two parts:
+The project consists of two parts:
 - Stream processing
 - Batch processing

 Real-time processing includes
-streaming chess moves from game currently played at [lichess tv game](https://lichess.org/tv) and analysing board state with [stockfish chess engine](https://stockfishchess.org/).
+streaming chess moves from game currently played on [lichess tv game](https://lichess.org/tv) and analysing board state with the [stockfish chess engine](https://stockfishchess.org/).

-Batch processing includes storing large [dataset](https://www.kaggle.com/datasets/maca11/chess-games-from-lichess-20132014) to distributed file system HDFS and processing it using Apache Spark.
+Batch processing includes storing large [dataset](https://www.kaggle.com/datasets/maca11/chess-games-from-lichess-20132014) on the distributed file system HDFS and processing it using Apache Spark.

 Milena Laketić